zmalone/chef-web-docs/source/manage-a-web-app/windows/apply-and-verify-your-final-web-application-configuration/2/_index.md

 Skipping windows (1.38.1) (frozen)
 ```

-[COMMENT] Berkshelf requires a trusted SSL certificate in order to upload cookbooks.
-If you're using your own Chef server, and not hosted Chef, you'll need to configure Chef server [to use a trusted SSL certificate](https://osxdominion.wordpress.com/2015/02/25/configuring-chef-server-12-to-use-trusted-ssl-certs/).
-The [Chef documentation](http://docs.chef.io/server_security.html#ssl-protocols) describes how Chef server works with SSL certificates.<br/><br/>Alternatively, for testing purposes you can run `berks upload --no-ssl-verify` to disable SSL verification.
-We're working to make Berkshelf's default behavior easier to use and more secure.

 Berkshelf uploaded our new dependency &ndash; the `iis` cookbook &ndash; and skipped the others because the Chef server already has the required versions.

 One advantage to pinning to specific cookbook versions is that Berkshelf can skip the upload process for cookbook versions that already exist on the Chef server.
 However, you'll notice that your `awesome_customers` was skipped as well!